witeacker/GhostProbe/README.md

 # GhostProbe
 ## Overview
-This tool monitors wireless networks for specific security threats, such as Deauthentication attacks, Dissociation attacks, and Rogue Access Points.
+This tool monitors wireless networks for de-authentication, dissociation attacks, and Rogue AP attacks.
 It captures and analyzes packets transmitted over the network to detect these attacks in real-time.
-The tool is intended for network administrators and cybersecurity professionals who want to monitor and secure wireless networks.

 ### Features
 - **Deauthentication Attack Detection:** Detects and logs deauthentication attacks targeting access points and clients.
 - **Dissociation Attack Detection:** Detects and logs dissociation attacks targeting wireless clients.
 - **Rogue Access Point Detection:** Detects and logs rogue access points broadcasting a network with the same SSID as legitimate access points but with a different BSSID.
 - **Packet Sniffing:** Uses `scapy` to sniff wireless packets and identify attacks in real-time.
-- **Log Rotation:** Logs attack messages to a file with automatic rotation when the file size exceeds 10 MB.
+- **Log Rotation:** Logs attack messages to a .txt file.
-- **Interface Management:** This allows users to select and switch between wireless interfaces in monitor mode for packet sniffing.

 ### Tested on Kali Linux

-## Requirements
-Before you begin, ensure you have the following installed:
-- **Python 3.x**: The script is written in Python.
-- **scapy**: Python library for packet crafting and sniffing.
-Install with `pip install scapy`.
-- **termcolor**: For colorful terminal output.
-Install with `pip install termcolor`.
-- **airmon-ng**: A tool for managing wireless interfaces on Linux.
-It is used to enable monitor mode.
-- **iwconfig**: A Linux tool for configuring wireless interfaces.
-- **root privileges**: You need to run the script with root privileges to manage interfaces and sniff packets.

 ## Installation
 1. **Clone the repository:**